ppy/osu-wiki/news/2024/2024-09-16-the-followpoint-xootynator-the-biggest-full-area-stan.md

 ![](/wiki/shared/news/2024-09-16-the-followpoint-xootynator-the-biggest-full-area-stan/banner.jpg)

 Guess what?
-The Followpoint is back to bring you another banger, an interview with [xootynator](https://osu.ppy.sh/users/3717598)!
+The Followpoint is back to bring you another banger, an interview with ::xootynator::{ user-id=3717598 }!
 You likely heard of her at least once because of her community contributions such as tournament staffing, content making, tournament participation, arts or her unique play style.
 Today we have a chance to learn more about her and her osu! journey.

 So, let's get into this interview!